counter185/imageCorruptor/README.md

 # imageCorruptor
 Tool for corrupting images
-Usage is simple, press the load image button, set tries to somewhere around 15-90 and strength 2-5
+Usage is simple, press the load image button, set tries to somewhere around 15-90 and strength 2-5 and click done to save
 I got better results when strength is an even number
 The way it works is by inserting random characters into the file
 It works with only jpgs and pngs, but i got the best results with jpgs
-Here are some examples:
+Here is an example:
 before:
 ![perfectly working image](https://i.imgur.com/IQLgs1X.jpg)
 after: